Kanuan/DS4WSite/docs/guides/solving-double-input.md

 ---------------------

-__To prevent or fix this issue it's necessary to hide the real controller in order to make only DS4Windows' virtual controller visible to games.__ This can be done in two ways:
+__To prevent or fix this issue it's necessary to hide the real controller in order to make only DS4Windows' virtual controller/keyboard visible to games.__ This can be done in two ways:

 - HidHide (recommended)
 - DS4Windows' `Hide DS4 Controllers` option (legacy, non-recommended option)